helium/HIP/0075-programmatic-poc-emissions-and-updated-emissions-curve.md

 The economic part of this HIP changes when MOBILE tokens come into existence, but it does not change the max supply of 250B MOBILE as specified in the HIP53.
 The updated emissions schedule will continue emitting roughly 3B MOBILE tokens per month to 5G Hotspot Owners until the next halving, effectively preserving the economic status quo for Hotspot Owners that was established during the Genesis period.

+If this change is not implemented and we start emitting tokens based on the schedule proposed in HIP53, 5G Hotspot Owners will earn 6.6B MOBILE tokens per month beginning February 1st.
+The rewards will more than double compared to the Genesis period, but the PoC algorithm will stay the same.
+We think that rewards should reflect the maturity and evolution of the technical aspects of the Network, and adjusting the emissions curve is necessary to reflect the shifts in PoC timelines.

 # Drawbacks

 There are no obvious drawbacks related to the implementation of this HIP.

 # Unresolved Questions

-This HIP proposes an implementation of the programmatic treasury that is limited in functionality.
-It will only emit MOBILE tokens according to the emissions curve schedule.
+This HIP proposes an implementation of the programmatic minting that will only emit MOBILE tokens according to the emissions curve schedule.

-As specified in the HIP53, the fully featured programmatic treasury must maintain the HNT reserve and set a market-making curve.
-This functionality will be added after the Solana migration is complete.
+It does not propose the implementation of the fully-featured programmatic treasury as specified in HIP53 on the Helium Blockchain.
+Features like maintaining of the HNT reserve and a market-making curve will be implemented after migration to Solana is complete.

 # Deployment Impact

 Current 5G Hotspot Owners will not see the changes to the MOBILE rewarding.
 It will continue at the same rate and schedule as during the Genesis Phase.

-Once the HIP is approved, http://docs.helium.com will be updated with more technical details of how the programmatic treasury works and the new emissions curve.
+Once the HIP is approved, http://docs.helium.com will be updated with more technical details of how the programmatic minting works and the new emissions curve.

 From the technical standpoint, this HIP can be undone, but it will require approval of the changes by the Community via another HIP.

 # Success Metrics

-## Technical: Programmatic Treasury
+## Technical: Programmatic Emissions

-The success of launching the programmatic treasury on the Helium Blockchain would be uninterrupted MOBILE rewarding of 5G Hotspot Owners with active Radios.
+The success of launching the programmatic minting on the Helium Blockchain would be uninterrupted MOBILE rewarding of 5G Hotspot Owners with active Radios.

 This is an easily measurable goal.
 5G Hotspot Owners should notice no changes.
 The rewarding should happen at the same time, around 01:00 UTC, with the same amount of roughly 3B total MOBILE tokens per month for the whole Network.